User and Admin Access Control

 Discovery group model

-Access to data sources are controlled by a model called Discover Groups.
-A discovery group is bound to a discovery network, and contains one or more data sources, one or more users, and has a discovery policy.
+Access to data sources is managed through a model called Discovery Groups.
+Each discovery group is associated with a discovery network and contains one or more data sources, one or more users, and a defined discovery policy.

 The available discovery policies are:

-• Boolean response: show whether there are records inside a datasource that fits the filtering requirements.
+Boolean response: This indicates whether there are records within a data source that meet the filtering criteria.

-• Range response: show a possible minimum and maximum count of records inside a datasource that fits the filtering requirements.
-The range is calculated based on the user access, the sensitivity of the query, the data source, etc. For example, if there are 50 records fitting the requirement, the result might be 25–65, with the average not being 50, but different for each user.
+Range response: This provides the maximum and minimum possible count of records within a data source that meet the filtering criteria.
+This range is calculated based on factors such as user access, query sensitivity, and the data source itself.
+For example, if 50 records fit the criteria, the result might be displayed as a range of 25–65, with the actual average varying for each user.
 This feature is still under active development and is not available in the current release.

-• Count with details: show the records that fit the filtering requirements, with all the data related to this record.
-Please note that this will drastically increase the size of the response if the data contains massive representations of the subject, for example, the gene sequence.
-Use it with care.
+Count with details: This displays the records matching the filtering criteria, along with all associated data for each record.
+Please be aware that this may significantly increase the response size, especially if the data includes large representations like gene sequences.
+Use with caution.

 Managing discovery groups

-• Grant A, B and C boolean access to source 1 and 2
+Group 1 grants users A, B, and C boolean access to sources 1 and 2.

-• Grant C and D count access to source 1 and 3
+Group 2 grants users C and D count access to sources 1 and 3.